rvbd-operator/beta/readme.md

 alluvio-reporter-8699f9bbb7-nxp4n                     1/1     Running   0          6m36s
 ```

-# Enabling auto-instrumentation for Java and .NET applications
+# Enable auto-instrumentation for Java and .NET applications
 Auto-instrumentation will take effect the next time the application is deployed.

 **Update application-deployment-name and run**